AutoScout24/s3-website-tasks/README.md

 `"moto/speling-error","moto/spelling-error"`

-#### `createTrailingSlashRedirectDefinitions({thirdLevelDomain, secondLevelDomain, urlPathPrefixMap, rootFolder})`
+#### `createTrailingSlashRedirectDefinitions({thirdLevelDomain, secondLevelDomain, urlPathPrefixMap, rootDirectory})`

-* **rootFolder** - The folder containing all html files
+* **rootDirectory** - The directory containing all html files
 * **thirdLevelDomain** - Third level domain of the FQDN (default: www)
 * **secondLevelDomain** - Second level domain of the FQDN (e.g. autoscout24)
 * **urlPathPrefixMap** - Optional url path prefix map to use for redirects

-Creates trailing slash redirect definitions for all folders inside `rootFolder`.
+Creates trailing slash redirect definitions for all directories inside `rootDirectory`.
 The `thirdLevelDomain`, `secondLevelDomain` and the optional `urlPathPrefixMap` parameters are used to construct the correct redirect URL.
-The respective resulting key is the same as the according folder but without the trailing slash.
+The respective resulting key is the same as the according directory but without the trailing slash.
 The definitions can be used to upload 0 byte objects to S3 for 301 redirects using the `x-amz-website-redirect-location` metadata property.

 The optional `urlPathPrefixMap` is list of objects with the following structure: `{key, value}`.
 The key is the TLD, eventually followed by a slash and lang code (e.g. be/nl).
 The character `*` can be used as key for a generic path prefix for TLDs/languages.
 The value is the path prefix to use for URL construction.
 If no suitable URL path prefix map entry is found, it is assumed that there is no URL path prefix.